KamandPrompt/baat-cheet/COMMIT_MESSAGE.md

  - Bullet points are okay, too

- - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+ - Typically a hyphen or an asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here